tasmota/binaries/README.md

-# These binaries are not official releases and are built from the latest stable branch!
+# These binaries are not official releases and are built from the development branch!
 ## :warning: Flash responsibly!
 No support will be provided for issues with these binaries! :warning:

 ### Scripting included instead of rules